 Where is the bomb?

 When is the bomb going to explode?

 What does the bomb look like?

 What kind of bomb is it?

 What will cause it to explode?

-Did you place the bomb?
+Did you place the bomb? -

 Why?

 What is your name?

 Are you an employee or student?

 Where are you calling from?

-What is your address?
+What is your address? -

 Were there any background noises?

 CALLER'S VOICE (circle) Male Female

-Describe the callers Voice: Calm Disguised Nasal Angry Broken Stutter Slow Sincere Lisp Rapid Giggling Deep Crying Squeaky Excited Stressed Accent Loud Slurred Normal
+Describe the callers Voice: Calm Disguised Nasal Angry Broken Stutter Slow Giggling Deep Crying Squeaky Excited Stressed Accent Loud Slurred Normal Sincere Lisp Rapid Il

+Describe the callers Voice: Calm Disguised Nasal Angry Broken Stutter Slow Giggling Deep Crying Squeaky Excited Stressed Accent Loud Slurred Norma Was there anything else that you noticed that stands out?
+Sincere Lisp Rapid al

+Giggling Deep Crying Squeaky Excited Stressed Accent Loud Slurred Norma Sincere Lisp Rapid al

+Giggling Deep Crying Squeaky Excited Stressed Accent Loud Slurred Normal Was there anything else that you noticed that stands out? al

 Was there anything else that you noticed that stands out?
+Exact time of call: al

-Exact time of call:
+Was there anything else that you noticed that stands out?
+Exact time of call: al

-Exact words of caller:
+Was there anything else that you noticed that stands out?
+Exact time of call: Exact words of caller: al

-If voice is familiar, whom did it sound like?
+Giggling Deep Crying Squeaky Excited Stressed Accent Loud Slurred Normal Was there anything else that you noticed that stands out?
+Exact time of call: Exact words of caller: If voice is familiar, whom did it sound like? al

-Person receiving call: